-The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and how to pre-order them
+The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and where to buy

 - We’ll keep updating this post with Galaxy S20 deals and promotions from carriers and retailers as we learn more.

 Samsung has finally gone fully 5G ready with its lineup of phones for 2020, aptly named the Samsung Galaxy S20 series.
-Announced during a press event in San Francisco, there are three new flagship models: the Galaxy S20, the Galaxy S20+, and the Galaxy S20 Ultra.
+Available now for general purchase at several online retailers and carrier stores, there are three new flagship models: the Galaxy S20, the Galaxy S20+, and the Galaxy S20 Ultra.

 This new series of Samsung phones reinvents the phones’ camera architecture to merge artificial intelligence (AI) software with an even larger image sensor than before.
 The Galaxy S20 and S20+ have 64-megapixel (MP) cameras, while the S20 Ultra comes packing a whopping 108MP camera.
 All three phones support 8K video capture as well.